Thyroid cancer risk has more than doubled in the last 20 years. Learn the basics—from early detection to treatment.

 - Problems with swallowing

 Most nodules are benign, but early detection is key!
 Contact your physician if you have questions about signs of thyroid cancer.

-Thyroid cancer treatment at Shady Grove Adventist Hospital is a coordinated effort that involves Dr. Varma; the Nuclear Medicine Department; oncology nurses; Jan Papirmeister, cancer care navigator; Robin Brannon, the region’s only certified oncology registered dietitian; and Sarah Tinney, oncology social worker.
+Thyroid cancer treatment at Adventist HealthCare Shady Grove Medical Center is a coordinated effort that involves Dr. Varma; the Nuclear Medicine Department; oncology nurses; Jan Papirmeister, cancer care navigator; Robin Brannon, the region’s only certified oncology registered dietitian; and Sarah Tinney, oncology social worker.

 “Adventist HealthCare Shady Grove Medical Center’s thyroid cancer program offers outstanding quality and an exceptional patient experience.
 The 48-hour, inpatient stay for the person undergoing treatment with I-131 is customized, coordinated, multidisciplinary care at its best,” says Debra Pollak, executive director of Adventist HealthCare’s cancer care services.